A lot of the Santa crafts for kids use recycled materials!

 Cut a 7 by 14 inch of white tissue paper.
 Fold the paper in half.
 Tape the tissue to the sides and bottom of the cottage cheese container.

 Cut a triangle piece of red felt.
+The bottom needs to fit around the cottage cheese container.

 Sew the side of the felt from the point to the bottom of the hat.